-However, the word poverty could use some fruitful elaboration, or even translation, in the context of the religious vows, and even more basically, to Christian life in general.
+However, the word poverty could use some fruitful elaboration, or even translation, in the context of the religious vows, and even more basically, of Christian life in general.
 Poverty is not the same as destitution or squalor.
 To be dressed in rags, living in a hovel and eating gruel is sadly the plight of many in the world today, but it is not the poverty to which religious are called (though some do indeed live so, to the glory of God).
 Benedictines do not make a vow of poverty at all.
 We do make a vow of conversion of life, in which evangelical poverty and chastity are integral elements.
 St Benedict saw no need to single these out for separate vows: evidently they are essential to the life of the evangelical Christian, and even more so to the monk who has committed his life to ongoing and authentic conversion.

 St Benedict has little to say on poverty.
 The point he does labour is private ownership.
 In chapter 33 of the Rule, Monks and Private Ownership, St Benedict writes,